EmNudge/site/src/pages/notes/terminal-links.md

 My tool displays terminal content.
 I have a chance to do the correct thing.
 So I do!

-If I detect a terminal markdown-like link, I make it CLIckable.
+If I detect a terminal markdown-like link, I make it clickable.

 ![logpipe after parsing ANSI links](https://assets.emnudge.com/logpipe_ansi_postparse.png)